Identifying Master Plan Goals

 Implementation of the plan is suited to benefit the mental and physical health and wellness of community members, expand transportation options, and attract young families and professionals looking to move to a new town.

-Knoxville City Council approved a $700,000 bond to be used as local match dollars for grant funding.
-The City will aggressively pursue grant opportunities to make sure taxpayer dollars are spent as effectively and efficiently as possible.
+Knoxville City Council approved a $700,000 bond to be used as local match dollars for grant funding assistance.
+The city will aggressively pursue grant opportunities to make sure taxpayer dollars are spent as effectively and efficiently as possible.

 In October 2016, Snyder & Associates received the Transportation Planning award for the Knoxville Bicycle and Trail Master Plan from the Iowa Chapter of the American Planning Association.
 The award is given for excellence in four key areas: planning and innovation, compatibility, engagement, and effectiveness and results.